 Salesforce Flows allows you to work on data operations, integration, and other Salesforce-related processes without writing code.
 Flow is more potent than workflow rules and Process Builder combined and can handle more complex tasks.

 Flow creates a sequence of steps, including screens, decisions, actions, and loops.
 Users define these steps visually on a canvas.
-When activated, a Flow guides users through the predefined steps and automates actions.
+A Flow guides users through the predefined steps and automates actions when activated.

 Different types of Flows: